 Students who have a grade point average of at least 3.0 in English courses, rank at least in the highest 35 percent of their class in general scholarship, and have completed at least three semesters of university level work are eligible to apply for membership.
 There is a one-time membership fee of $40 for new members.
 For more information about Sigma Tau Delta, please check out its national website or write to Dr. Laura Zebuhr, faculty advisor for Iota Psi.

-Student membership in Sigma Tau Delta is only by invitation to undergraduate and graduate students currently enrolled at a college or university with an active Sigma Tau Delta chapter.
+Student membership in Sigma Tau Delta is only open by invitation to undergraduate and graduate students currently enrolled at a college or university with an active Sigma Tau Delta chapter.
 It is an outward recognition of personal accomplishment and signifies that those invited to join Sigma Tau Delta have achieved the Society’s high standards of academic excellence.
 Benefits of membership include:

 - Members receive a personalized Sigma Tau Delta membership certificate and the official Society pin to signify high achievement in English language, writing, and literature.